sainikbiswas/gitplayground/Readme.md

 ## 3rd March 2022

-Learned How to add multiple remotes and push commits to Gitlab and Github.
+Learned how to add multiple remotes and push commits to Gitlab and Github.

+## 7th March 2022

+Learned how to sign a commit using GPG